HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 # Acknowledgements

+Corey Spohn’s research was supported by an appointment to the NASA Postdoctoral Program at the NASA Goddard Space Flight Center, administered by Oak Ridge Associated Universities under contract with NASA.
-S.S. acknowledges support from an STScI Postdoctoral Fellowship.
+Sarah Steiger acknowledges support from an STScI Postdoctoral Fellowship.

 The authors would also like to acknowledge Christopher Stark, Dmitry Savransky, Rhonda Morgan, and Armen Tokadjian for providing consultation on the AYO and EXOSIMS repositories.
-They would also like to thank Alex Howe, Justin Hom, and the rest of the Exoplanet Science Yields Working Group (ESYWG) for their valuable feedback and discussions
+They would also like to thank Alex Howe, Justin Hom, and the rest of the Exoplanet Science Yields Working Group (ESYWG) for their valuable feedback and discussions.